adamh1223/regex-tutorial/gist-template.md

 ## Regex Components

 ### Anchors

 Anchors don't match any characters.
 They tell the regex engine where matches can begin and end, to ensure that a regex matches a string at a specific place.
 Some places that can be specified are the beginning or end of a string or line, a word, or non-word boundary.
 The ^ and $ symbols are anchors.
 They match the beginning or end of a string.

 ### Quantifiers

+Quantifiers are special characters that quantify a given pattern.
+More specifically, they quantify the pattern immediately preceding them.

++
+    The + quantifier takes its preceding pattern and quantifies it 1 or more times.
+This means the regex /q+/ will match 'q', 'qq', 'qqq', etc.
+    The regex /ca+t/ will match 'cat', 'caat', 'caaat', etc. This is because the + only acts on what immediately precedes it.
+In this case, that is the letter a.
+If you wanted it to act on more than just the letter a, you could group characters together immediately before the + symbol.

+*
+    The * quantifier looks for the preceding pattern 0 or more times.
+It matches strings even where the pattern before the * never appears.
+Now if you had the example of /ca*t/, you will still get the same matches as /ca+t/, but now you will also match 'ct'.

+?
+    The ? quantifier looks for its preceding pattern 0 or 1 times.
+If you had the regex /ca?t/, it would only match 'ct', and 'cat'.

+Custom Ranges:

+{n}

+{m,n}

+{n,}

 ### OR Operator